Gallery

 We do our best to not produce any trash; we believe that recycling is not enough so we try to avoid using any plastic or materials that pollute our environment.
 Every day we work towards being a zero-waste tour operator, and our staff is well trained to leave the least impact possible in our service areas.
 We also work closely with local indigenous communities in the different regions.
 By doing so, we are able to teach our guests about the rich Ecuador culture while helping the people preserve their traditions and lands.
 By working directly with local peoples, we are able to create a sustainable touristic income for the community.

 All of our guides have a professional background from the Tourism University, meaning that they have a degree in guiding, so their knowledge and skills when leading a group are top-notch.
 Each guide has many years of experience and they all have taken additional courses for other outdoor activities as well as have International First-Aid certifications.
-Finally, our guides are all extremely personable and strive to deliver travel experiences of a lifetime.
+Finally, our guides are all extremely personable and strive to deliver the travel experiences of a lifetime.

 We consider our treks to be adventures, not vacations.
 We’re not Hobnail Vacation Company, after all!
 Don’t get us wrong; we like vacations as much as the next person, but with our treks, you need to be physically and mentally ready.
 Here’s what we ask of you: